 General strengths and limitations

 This thesis has several strengths.
-Principally among these is the adoption of Open Science practices (Foster and Deardorff 2017; Powers and Hampton 2019).
-Throughout this thesis I have produced and archived study protocols, data collection tools, raw and processed data and pre-printed manuscripts on Open Science platforms.
-Taking this approach, alongside making all code to reproduce data cleaning, processing and visualisation on my GitHub account will allow researchers to obtain the information that matters to them from my research outputs (Simons 2023).
-For example, to support re-use of the dataset in Chapter 2 I produced an accompanying web-based application to allow researchers to visualise the processed data and associated meta-data with the aim of improving uptake of this novel datasource (Simons 2022a).
-In addition, the rodent trapping data has been deposited on the Pathogen Harmonised Surveillance (PHAROS) database, an open-access repository produced by the Verena Institute to allow researchers to re-use the data while the manuscripts produced from Chapter 3 and 4 proceed through the stages of peer-reviewed scientific publication (The Verena Institute 2023).
+First, the adoption of Open Science practices constitutes a key strength (Foster and Deardorff 2017; Powers and Hampton 2019).
+Throughout this thesis, I have produced and archived study protocols, data collection tools, raw and processed data, pre-processing and analytic code and pre-printed manuscripts on Open Science platforms (e.g., GitHub).
+Taking this approach will allow researchers to obtain the information that matters to them from my research outputs and build onto these, thus limiting research waste and facilitating scientific progress (Simons 2023).
+For example, to support re-use of the dataset in Chapter 2, I produced an accompanying web-based application to allow researchers to visualise the processed data and associated meta-data with the aim of promoting uptake of this novel datasource (Simons 2022a).
+In addition, the rodent trapping data presented in Chapters 3 and 4 have been deposited on the Pathogen Harmonised Surveillance (PHAROS) database, an open-access repository produced by the Verena Institute.
+This will allow researchers to re-use the data while the manuscripts generated from Chapters 3 and 4 proceed through the peer-review process (The Verena Institute 2023).

-A methodological strength of this thesis is the systematic approach taken to sampling rodents across a land use gradient.
-The design of the rodent trapping study was selected to limit the impact of sampling biases on inference of habitat occupancy by rodent species within diverse communities.
-The approach taken within this thesis will be of use to other rodent ecology researchers, particularly those conducting rodent-associated disease research in West Africa, the adoption of the study protocol and data collection tools will improve harmonisation of study designs supporting meta-analysis of rodent ecology studies across geographic regions.
-To raise awareness of the availability of these study protocols I have presented the study design and results at scientific workshops and conferences within the field of disease ecology and beyond.
+Second, a methodological strength of this thesis is the systematic approach taken to sampling rodents across a land use gradient.
+The design of the rodent trapping study presented in Chapters 3 and 4 was selected to limit the impact of known sampling biases on inference of habitat occupancy by rodent species within diverse communities.
+The approach taken within this thesis will be of use to other rodent ecology researchers, particularly those conducting rodent-associated disease research in West Africa.
+The adoption of the study protocol and data collection tools by other researchers interested in similar questions can improve harmonisation of study designs, thus supporting meta-analysis of rodent ecology studies across geographic regions.
+To raise awareness of the availability of these study protocols and tools, I have presented the study design and results from Chapters 3 and 4 at scientific workshops and conferences within the field of disease ecology and beyond.

 Third, the work in this thesis benefited from strong integration within the communities in which the research was conducted.
 Throughout the study design and implementation stages, informal consultations were conducted with local researchers and village communities within Eastern Sierra Leone.
 These consultations guided the selection of research questions, study design (e.g., the selection of trap sites) and data collection methods (e.g., paper-and-pen questionnaires in addition to photos taken on smartphones), incorporating valuable local knowledge.
 Study protocols were piloted within the village communities and revised following input from field workers and community members to improve acceptability and accuracy of data collection.
 The success of the rodent trapping study would not have been possible without the strong support received from our local collaborators.
 This thesis highlights the importance of integrating local knowledge early in the research process.